tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 }
 ```

-Keep in mind, `dataJSON` does _not_ resolve acrosss multiple documents.
+Keep in mind, `dataJSON` does _not_ resolve across multiple documents.
 Instead, it will return the foreign key for a reference:

 ```json
 {